Adverb phrases typically answer the questions how, where, why or when something was done, as you'll see in the adverb phrase examples below.

 - This product is available in all places.

-- First of all, you need to wash your hands.
+- You need to wash your hands better than that.

-- He stood on this very spot and lied.
+- He stood on this very spot and lied to me.

 To better understand the difference between an adverb phrase and an adverb clause, check out the examples of adverb clauses here on YourDictionary.